ben-laufer/Tag-seq/README.md

 ## Statistical Analysis

 The `tag-seq.R` script is intended for the statistical analysis of the gene count matrices with the goal of identifying differentially expressed genes.
-It utilizes Limma-Voom and integrates two tutorials [1](https://ucdavis-bioinformatics-training.github.io/2018-June-RNA-Seq-Workshop/thursday/DE.html) and [2](https://www.bioconductor.org/packages/devel/workflows/vignettes/RNAseq123/inst/doc/limmaWorkflow.html).
+It utilizes Limma-Voom and integrates two tutorials (see [1](https://ucdavis-bioinformatics-training.github.io/2018-June-RNA-Seq-Workshop/thursday/DE.html) and [2](https://www.bioconductor.org/packages/devel/workflows/vignettes/RNAseq123/inst/doc/limmaWorkflow.html)).
 The script also offers additional custom functions related to statistical analysis, annotation, and data visualization.

+In this linear model, sex is modeled as a fixed effect.
+Litter is modeled as a random effect for two reasons.
+The first reason is because limma warns "coefficients not estimable" for some litters when modeling them as a fixed effect.
+The second reason is due to the [nested design](https://support.bioconductor.org/p/11956/), where the treatment is applied to the dam but the effects are measured in multiple offspring from her litter.
+Additionally, surrogate variable analysis is not utilized, as it has been shown to exaggerate group differences in similar designs, where it was shown that using a blocking factor is a more statistically appropriate approach (read more in [1](https://www.ncbi.nlm.nih.gov/pubmed/26272994) and [2](https://www.ncbi.nlm.nih.gov/pubmed/27780809)).

 ## Citation